0x7d7b/flask-oauth2-validation/README.md

 # TODO

+- metadata request required for introspect auth method support validation
+    - completely switch to metadata support only?
 - write (mock) tests with a running flask instance

 - pydoc everywhere -> as good as if I would publish it